ankumar/architecture/README.md

 Architecture is about **Systems Thinking** including People, Process and Technology; synthesis of multiple perspectives, including social dynamics, domain-driven design, business models, and software architecture.
 It's not about code, and it's not a synonym for "software architecture":

-"Anything is possible for a company when its culture is about listening, learning, and harnessing individual passions and talents to the company’s mission." - Satya Nadella
 ## **1. Technology needs to be embedded in the Business not external to it or merely aligned with it**
          - Work backwards from Customer/Business outcomes
          - Build closed loop systems to optimize for continual Improvements & Learning